seanpburke/Nifty/README.txt

 The other major feature of the Nifty framework, is that objects derived from nft_core have a "handle", which is an integer that uniquely identifies an object instance.
-We'll discuss how handles are used later, but for now, the important point is that, given a handle, you can use nft_core_lookup() to obtain a pointer to the object instance:
+We have already discussed how client code refer to objects via handles, when calling Nifty APIs.
+Within the API call, we use nft_core_lookup() to obtain a pointer to the object instance:

     nft_core * object_reference = nft_core_lookup( void * handle );

-A side effect of the lookup, is that the object's reference count is incremented.
-This ensures that the pointer you received from the lookup cannot be freed until you explicitly release your reference, via
+The object's reference count is incremented whenever nft_core_lookup is applied to a valid handle.
+This ensures that the pointer you received from the lookup cannot be freed until you explicitly release your reference,  via nft_core_discard:
-nft_core_discard:

     nft_core_discard( object_reference );

+This also means that you must balance every _lookup call with a call to _discard.
+It is particularly important that cancellation cleanup handlers discard references to nft_core objects where necessary.

 Since nft_core_lookup returns a nft_core*, you will need to type cast the nft_core* to the object's actual type.
 But, how can you be certain that